BioSchemas/bioschemas.github.io/pages/_tutorials/dde/update_type.md

   version: 0.2

 ---
-# Create a new Type on the Bioschemas site
+# Update an existing Type on the Bioschemas site

 You have come to a community consensus on updating an existing Bioschemas type.
 Congratulations!
 Now you have to update the type on the Bioschemas website.
  Note, if you are comfortable with JSON schema and JSON-LD, you are welcome to copy, paste, and edit the JSON-LD files in the Bioschemas Specifications repository